Saint-Loup (writer): Post-war writing

-In 1945 he went underground and published Face Nord ("North Face") under the pseudonym M-A de Saint-Loup to pay for his passage to Argentina.
+In 1945 he went underground and published Face Nord ("North Face") under the pen name M-A de Saint-Loup to pay for his passage to Argentina.
 The book had some success in France.
 In Argentina he acted as a technical adviser to Juan Perón and also enlisted in the Argentine Army, attaining the rank of lieutenant-colonel.
 He also acted as Eva Peron's ski instructor.

 He was pardoned and returned to France in 1953.
 Once back in France he published La Nuit commence au Cap Horn ("The Night begins in Cap Horn") as Saint-Loup.
 He may have won the prestigious Prix Goncourt for the book but Le Figaro Littéraire exposed Augier as the true author.
 Of the entire jury only Colette refused to retract her vote for Saint-Loup during the ensuing uproar.

 Saint-Loup continued to work as an author and journalist, writing several books about the LVF (Les Volontaires; "The Volunteers") and both the French (Les Hérétiques; "The Heretics", Les Nostalgiques; "The Nostalgics") and Belgian Waffen SS (Les SS de la Toison d'or; "The SS of the Golden Fleece").
+In Les voiliers fantômes d’Hitler, Saint Loup describes the voyages of Abwehr-controlled sailing boats to places like Brasil, South Africa and Argentina during World War II, including the landing and exfiltration of agentes in the southern beaches of Mar del Plata as late as July 1944.
 His writing was marked by a pursuit of adventure, the desire to surpass the self and an antipathy to Christian philosophy.
 He was an apologist for the foreign SS volunteers with whom he had served.
 He published several works about regionalist movements and about man's struggle to survive in wild and savage environments.
 He was also fascinated by cars and motorised transport and wrote biographies of Louis Renault and Marius Berliet.
 His last novel, La République du Mont-Blanc ("The Republic of Mont-Blanc"), published in 1982, was about the survival of a small Savoyard community that took refuge on the mountain to escape intermixing and decadence.

-Saint-Loup influenced certain pagan and far-right authors such as Pierre Vial and Jean Mabire.
+Saint-Loup influenced certain neo-pagan and far-right authors such as Pierre Vial and Jean Mabire.

 Later years

-He would later return to France where he worked closely with René Binet whilst also acting as president of Dominique Venner's Comité France-Rhodesia.
+Following his return to France where he worked closely with René Binet whilst also acting as president of Dominique Venner's Comité France-Rhodesia.
 He was featured heavily in France's far right journals until his death.
 He continues to be quoted and translated in far-right circles long after his death.